uvaai/ml2/100 Exam/10 Questions/super-secret-hidden-folder/exam.md

 $$

-**Question 1.2.1:** The logistic regression cost function is made up of *two separate parts*, for each sample, that are added together.
+**Question 1.2.1:** The logistic regression cost function is made up of *two separate parts* for each sample, that are added together.
 Explain why one could say that for every sample, only one of these parts is active.

 **Question 1.2.2:** Describe what the error approximately looks like for an active part, i.e. for what inputs is it high / low and how does it change.